Mavs pull away while Doncic sits, beat Clippers 127-114

 Two nights after scoring 42 points in the highest-scoring debut in postseason history, Doncic played just nine minutes in the second half because of foul trouble.
 He finished with eight rebounds and seven assists.

-Doncic picked up his fourth foul less than a minute into the third quarter, shaking his finger toward the Dallas bench that he didn’t want to come out.
+The 21-year-old picked up his fourth foul less than a minute into the third quarter, shaking his finger toward the Dallas bench that he didn’t want to come out.

 He stayed on then and, when he did come out toward the end of the period, Dallas put together a strong stretch of basketball.
 A finishing 14-4 spurt made it 98-85 entering the fourth.